pravega/pravega/documentation/src/docs/pravega-concepts.md

 1.  **Fixed**:  The number of stream segments does not vary with load.

-2.  **Size-based**:  A target rate is set,to decide on increasing or decreasing the number of stream segments.
-If the number of bytes of data per second written to the stream increases beyond the threshold or target rate, the number of stream segments is increased else if it falls below the target rate then the number of stream segments are reduced.
+2.  **Size-based**:  A target rate is set, to decide on increasing or decreasing the number of stream segments.
+If the number of bytes of data per second written to the stream increases beyond the threshold or target rate, the number of stream segments is increased otherwise, if it falls below the target rate then the number of stream segments are reduced.

-3.  **Event-based**:  It is similar to the size-based scaling policy, but it uses number of events instead bytes.
+3.  **Event-based**:  It is similar to the size-based scaling policy, but it uses number of events instead of bytes.

 ### Events, Stream Segments and AutoScaling